 - Fill Power Explained: Fill power (FP) is a crucial metric for down, indicating the volume one ounce of down occupies when fully lofted.
 Higher fill power numbers (e.g., 600, 800, 900+) signify higher quality down that traps more air, resulting in greater warmth, lighter weight, and better compressibility.

-- Hydrophobic Down Treatments: Many modern down bags feature hydrophobic down, which is treated with a durable water repellent (DWR) polymer to resist moisture absorption, dry faster, and retain more loft when damp.
+- Hydrophobic Down Treatments: Many modern down bags feature hydrophobic down, treated with a durable water repellent (DWR) polymer to resist moisture absorption, dry faster, and retain more loft when damp.
 While not waterproof, this treatment significantly mitigates down’s traditional weakness in humid conditions.

 - Proper Care and Storage: To maximize longevity, down bags require specialized care, including gentle washing with down-specific soaps and thorough drying on low heat, often with dryer balls to restore loft.
 Storing a down bag uncompressed in a large mesh sack is essential to prevent permanent damage to the insulation.